[Since I wrote this, I discovered an interesting response to this project, and an extension to “audiovisual essays,” here.]

 1. Here is an example of the metaphor of the anchor, from The Emigrants.
 The photograph shows the Banff Springs Hotel; notice how in both the German and English editions Sebald has been careful to place the photograph exactly two lines away from its identification in the text.

-(2a) A perlocutionary utterance, in the 2018 Wikipedia entry “speech acts,” is defined as having “actual effect, such as persuading, convincing, scaring, enlightening…” What matters is the psychological effect of persuasion: there’s the photograph, so that person or place Sebald describes must actually have existed.
+A perlocutionary utterance, in the 2018 Wikipedia entry “speech acts,” is defined as having “actual effect, such as persuading, convincing, scaring, enlightening…” If someone says, “I am scared,” the listener may try to comfort that person.
+What matters is the psychological effect of persuasion: there’s the photograph, so that person or place Sebald describes must actually have existed.

-3. When images work in this hidden or incomplete way, they also tend to work as a whole: that is, all the images in a given book work in concert to produce a reality effect.
+Another way of looking at the images in Sebald’s book is to note that they also work as a whole: all the images in a given book can be understood to produce what Barthes called a reality effect.
 In an essay called “What Counts as True?
 Pictures and Fiction in W.G.
 Sebald,” Seth Kim-Cohen makes this point in relation to Austerlitz.
 “We are distracted,” he writes, “from the subjectivity of the testimony before us by the apparent objectivity of the photographs.”